 The first thing before we setup the NAS is mount the external hard drives.
 This is important that we do this correctly the first time otherwise we could end up with issues later on.
 You want to be able to mount a drive so it will always be the same even if the Pi loses power or reboots.

-- Bring up the Raspberry Pi terminal either by SSH or on the Pi itself.
+- Bring up the Raspberry Pi terminal either by using SSH or on the Pi itself.

 - First let’s bring Raspbian up to date by entering the following commands: